Opinion: I’m an amputee and I don’t need Love is Blind to be more body diverse

 Yes, I am an advocate for increased diversity, inclusion and representation onscreen.
 However, the journey towards love and relationships as a disabled person can already be hard enough that I don’t need to be reminded of the difficulties and anxiety whilst bingeing a TV series.

 Personally, dating shows are very much an escape for me.
 They do not serve as a realistic portrayal of finding love and serve more as a point of entertainment than anything.
-They do not represent my own journey towards finding love, or anyone else I know, for that fact.
+They do not represent my own journey towards finding love.
 So, perhaps it’s because of how I view dating shows that I am able to disconnect from them and not feel like they need to be completely representative of the outside world.

 As it is, I am a woman who lives within several minorities.
 As a Black woman, I dread seeing other Black women on some of these dating shows because I can already predict how their stories will pan out.
 While some have had success, I know for the most part they will get picked last and almost certainly won’t win the show if there’s some sort of prize attached to it.